The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Introduction

-Probing redshifts higher than $z\sim12$ in both photometrically selected candidate samples and spectroscopic follow-up campaigns remains very challenging, although some efforts exist (apart from references above, see \citealt{2023ApJ...942L...9Y,2024arXiv241113640K}).
+Probing redshifts higher than $z\sim12$ in both photometrically selected candidate samples and spectroscopic follow-up campaigns remains very challenging, although some efforts exist (apart from references above, see \citealt{2023ApJ...942L...9Y,2024arXiv241113640K,2025arXiv250405893C}).
 From the photometric point of view, hundreds of F150W dropouts have been selected and many confirmed with spectroscopy.
-But no F200W dropout galaxy has been confirmed, the closest being the highest confirmed redshift source known, JADES-GS-z14-0 \citep{2024ApJ...970...31R,2024Natur.633..318C}, which only disappears bluewards of $\sim1.8$~$\mu$m.
-Interestingly, several $z>14$ relatively bright F200W dropouts selected as photometric candidates have also been confirmed to instead be low redshift interlopers, typically dusty galaxies at $z=4-5$ \citep{2022arXiv220802794N,2023ApJ...943L...9Z,2023ApJ...946L..16P,2023Natur.622..707A}.
+But no F200W dropout galaxy has been confirmed, the closest being the two highest confirmed redshift source known, JADES-GS-z14-0 \citep{2024ApJ...970...31R,2024Natur.633..318C} and MoM-z14 \citep{2025arXiv250511263N}, which only disappear bluewards of $\sim1.8$~$\mu$m.
+Interestingly, several $z>14$ relatively bright F200W dropouts (around magnitude 28 in F277W) selected as photometric candidates have also been confirmed to instead be low redshift interlopers, typically dusty galaxies at $z=4-5$ \citep{2022arXiv220802794N,2023ApJ...943L...9Z,2023ApJ...946L..16P,2023Natur.622..707A}.
 Overall, our statement about the consensus in the results obtained out to $z\sim12$ and their reliability, based on relatively large photometric samples and a statistically meaningful number of spectroscopic confirmations, cannot yet be extended to $z\gtrsim12$.